Evidence Level

 40 insomnia patients.
 4-week intervention.

 GABA reduced sleep latency and improved subjective sleep quality vs placebo.
 Effect sizes modest.
-CRITICAL CONTEXT: oral GABA poorly crosses the blood-brain barrier in humans — direct CNS effects are debated.
+Critical context: oral GABA poorly crosses the blood-brain barrier in humans — direct CNS effects are debated.
 Reported sleep effects may be mediated by enteric nervous system, vagal afferents, or other peripheral mechanisms.

 4